davemackintosh/novum/README.md

 "new"

+> I didn't get time to finish this but it's not a million miles off.
+Need to add a translation from ES event to ECS components and then to add a simple P2P WebRTC connection manager to send and receive events over the line.

 a proof of concept figma like collaborative drawing app using SvelteKit, Typescript and WebRTC.

 It approaches the problem using the following ideas: